 Other string companies like ‘Ernie Ball’ and ‘Elixir’ also provide packaging with air-tight seals.
 This vacuum removes air which decreased the chance of the strings from ‘oxidizing’ reducing the likelihood of ‘corrosion’.

-How Long Can they Last?
+How Long Can They Last?

-The strings that are not air-sealed that come with the paper envelope, however, as stated depends on the environment they are exposed in.
+The strings that are not air-sealed that come with the paper envelope, however, as stated depend on the environment they are exposed in.
 That’s not to say the paper envelope versions can’t last up to 3-7 years.

 It all depends on where they are stored and how much they are exposed to climate conditions such as humidity.